javatlacati/ryz/test-resources/spec-definition-readme.txt

 The header of the file should contain a "test specification" with the following format:

+/*
 className: Fully qualified class name expected after compilation
-classFile: Name of the .class file generated after the compilation
+classFile: Name of the .class file generated after the compilation.
+This should be deleted by the testing framework after each run.
-extends: Fully qualifies class name this object inherits from.
+extends: Fully qualified class name this object inherits from.
-implements: Comma separated of fully qualified interfaces implemented by this class
+implements: Comma separated of fully qualified interfaces implemented by this class.
 attributes: Comma separated attributes of this class.
 methods: Comma separated methods of this class
 behavior: Comma separated instructions the generated class must execute.

-className and classFile  are mandatory
+For a sample see: 04.methods/BehaviorSpec.ryz */ className and classFile  are mandatory

 The method and attribute format is: